OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 After some time, decided upon by you, you can turn off the Octopus Server completely.
 Take a backup of the database and delete all the appropriate resources.

 ## No Longer Offered or Supported

-Before **Export/Import Projects** feature, we offered a manual migration process.
+Before the **Export/Import Projects** feature, we offered a manual migration process.
 With the release of that feature, we no longer offer manual migrations from a self-hosted Octopus Server to Octopus Cloud and vice-versa.

 Please note that our existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) is **not supported** for migrations to cloud instances due to configuration differences between self-hosted and cloud installations.